 Using this methodology, we identified the individual at the median of our employee population.
-We then calculated the annual total compensation for this individual using the same methodology we use to calculate the amount reported for our CEO in the "Total" column of the 2017 Summary Compensation Table as set forth in this Amendment No. 1.
+We then calculated the annual total compensation for this individual using the same methodology we use to calculate the amount reported for our CEO in the "Total" column of the 2017 Summary Compensation Table as set forth in this proxy statement.